Stuff We Love

 Vacu Vin Wine Saver

-On those rare occasions when you don’t finish the bottle of red you opened, keep it fresh in the fridge with this rubber stopper ($13).
+On those rare occasions when you don’t finish the bottle of red you opened, do like our editors do and keep it fresh in the fridge with this wine sealing system ($12).
 It’s completely airtight, sealing the bottle so that the wine doesn’t oxidize.
 If you don’t want to save the wine, use up the rest of the bottle in one of these flavorful vino-starring recipes.

 Rapid Egg Cooker